Foblex/f-flow/public/markdown/examples/dagre-layout.md

 ## Description

-Example of a tree layout using the [dagre.js](https://github.com/dagrejs/dagre) with Foblex Flow to create simple tree layouts.
+Example of a tree layout using the [dagre.js](https://github.com/dagrejs/dagre) with Foblex Flow and Angular to create simple tree layouts.
+The `dagre.js` library provides a set of layout algorithms that can be used to create complex layouts for diagrams and graphs.

 ## Example